-This is currently my favourite thick and creamy vegan drink.
+This Vegan Hot Chocolate with Cashews and Hemp Seeds is currently my favourite drink… by a long stretch!
 It’s made differently to any of the hot chocolate recipes I’ve ever shared before and – dare I say, is the best drinking chocolate I have ever had the pleasure of tasting.

 Last year I had a Spanish hot chocolate “chocolate caliente” on La Palma.
 No kidding, it was like some deep spiritual experience of ecstatic bliss.
 Super thick, amazingly creamy.
 The Spanish hot chocolate planted an unforgettable seed in my mind, because months later I just happened to be playing in my kitchen and accidentally (haha ‘accidentally’ – like all the best recipes) created the best hot chocolate that I’d ever made.